Empowering you with tools for a better tomorrow

 For children whose main struggle is noncompliance, Behavioral Parent Training (BPT) is often the suggested intervention.
 BPT is an evidence-based treatment approach that gives parents or caregivers the tools to deal more effectively with defiant child behavior.
 This parent-based model teaches parents multiple behavior management skills aimed at increasing wanted and reducing unwanted child behaviors, as well as promoting more positive parent-child interactions.

-When appropriate, based on age, ability to engage in treatment and other factors, children or adolescents may also benefit from participating in online therapy.
+When appropriate, based on age, ability to engage in treatment and other factors, children or adolescents may also benefit from participating in in-person or online therapy.
 With the support of a psychologist at Positive Development Psychology, they can work on improving emotional awareness and further developing communication, problem-solving, and coping skills to better manage their emotions and behavior.

 For more information and to learn how Positive Development Psychology can help you, contact us to speak with a psychologist.